sabertazimi/awesome-notes/computerScience/compilers/compilersBasicNotes.md

 ### Stop and Copy

-copy all reachable objects in old space to new space(reserved for GC):
+Copy all reachable objects in old space to new space(reserved for GC):

-- copied objects
+- Copied objects
-- scaned objects: pointers have been restored
+- Scanned objects: pointers have been restored

 ## Compilers Exercise